rudametw/Learning-Git/README.md

 # Why
-This is an introductory course for using git, in French, given at Polytech Lille, part of the University of Lille.
+This is an introduction to using git, in French, given at Polytech Lille, part of the University of Lille.

 # Dependencies